HarwinBorger/CSS-Patterns/README.md

+# CSS-Patterns
-# CSS-Patterns and how to become a better front-end developer.
+And how to become a better front-end developer.

-BEM, OOCSS, ITCSS and More
+This document uses methologies such as BEM, OOCSS, ITCSS and personal notes which help you becoming a better front-end developer.

 ## The problems to solve
 There is a big list with issues to overcome when you work with unstructured and plain CSS.
 The biggest problems to solve are: